 Symposium on Personal Control of Genomic Data for Research

-This two-day multisession symposium hosted advocates, researchers, policy leaders, and the public to explore the impact of personal control of genomic data sharing to research, clinical care, and participants well-being and engagement.
+For individuals who want to make their personal genomic data available for research, analysis, or interpretation, little support exists to answer questions, provide technical support, or give feedback on the value of their data.
+This 2-day symposium brought together advocates, researchers, policy leaders, and the public to explore the impact of personal control of genomic data on research, clinical care, and participants’ well-being and engagement.

 |Funding Opportunity||Project Title||Institution||Principal Investigator(s)|